The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel

-One of the fundamental quantities of interest when exploring the tradeoff between code rate, error probability, and block length is the \emph{mutual information density}~\cite{HAN03} (or the information spectrum).
-This quantity was used by Feinstein~\cite{FEI54} and Shannon \cite{shannon1957certain} who were among the first to develop bounds on the optimal error probability in the finite block-length regime.
-Bounds on the limit of the scaled logarithm of the error probability, known as the exponential rate of decrease, were derived in \cite{SHA59}.
-A simpler formula for the latter was then provided by Gallager \cite{GAL65} which is still difficult to evaluate for practical channel models.
-In \cite{HYU09}, an explicit expression of Gallager's error exponent was found for the block-fading MIMO channel.
-However, the computation of this result remains quite involved.
+Feinstein~\cite{FEI54} and Shannon \cite{shannon1957certain} were among the first to explore the tradeoff between coding rate, error probability, and block-length and developed bounds on the optimal error probability in the finite block-length regime.
+Bounds on the limit of the scaled logarithm of the error probability---known as the exponential rate of decrease---were derived in \cite{SHA59}.
+A simpler formula for the latter was then provided by Gallager~\cite{GAL65}, which is still difficult to evaluate for wireless channel models.
+In \cite{HYU09}, an explicit expression of Gallager's error exponent was found for the block-fading MIMO channel, but the computation of this result remains quite involved.